GIS4DEV/GIS4DEV.github.io/_lessons/04c_rosgen_conclusion.md

   - *Why do classification frameworks differ?* section gives insight into sources of uncertainty
   - *Form and process in channel classification* section gives insight into sources of uncertainty

+## Friday Mach 19 Agenda

+- At the beginning of class, we will spend some time interpreting the terrain data and discussing sources of error and uncertainty.
+- Remaining time will be for working on the GIS Analysis.

 ## Monday March 22 Agenda

-Convene in the Orchard for lab/office hours time devoted to resolving any outstanding questions/problems with the Rosgen Reproduction.
+- Convene in the Orchard for lab/office hours time devoted to resolving any outstanding questions/problems with the Rosgen Reproduction.
+- As you wrap up the GIS Analysis report, the only new instruction from me will be:
+  - strategies for saving and publishing the analysis or
+  - response to any issues in or questions about the GIS Analysis

 ### GIS Analysis Report